williamgilpin/howto/howto_pypi.md

 This is much easier than trying to import locally from a path.
 The `no-dependencies` flag ensures that pip does not try to reinstall all of the dependencies, especially packages like numpy that may have been installed using conda.

+## Upload a new package to PyPI

+Create a distribution

+	python -m build

+Do a dry-run upload to TestPyPI

+	twine upload -r testpypi dist/*

+If the dry-run is successful, upload to PyPI

+	twine upload dist/*

 ## Updating existing package

 Update `setup.py` to the latest version number.
 Pay attention to the number of digits after the decimal: 1.3 will be counted as a lower release number than 1.299